madetech/handbook/roles/business.md

 We expect someone in the role:

 - to be autonomous during the day-to-day leading of the academy
-- to be well organised and committed
+- to be well organised and comfortable prioritising the academy needs over company perks
-- to be accountable for progress and showcases back to the business
+- to be accountable for the commercial success of the academy and to showcase progress via bizops
 - to implement proactive improvements to the academy for use by future cohorts and POs

 ### +Support